ttvmkos/R5RLogger/readme.txt

 #########################

 The R5RLogger will automatically start logging game data when you start a match.
-DO NOT RENAME YOUR LOGS.
-Your log name is saved as your MATCH ID.
+ Your log name is saved as the MATCH ID.

-!!!
-ONLY WORKS AS HOST !!!